Published 2020-03-01.

 For a 10keyless keyboard with Windows, select the PC Generic keyboard.

-Starting with Pro Tools 2022.4 you can create your own custom key map.
-For Windows, type Start-Shift-K to see and modify the key map.
-For Mac, type CTRL-Shift-K instead.
+Starting with Pro Tools 2022.4, you can create your own custom key map.
+For Windows, press Windows-Shift-K to see and modify the key map.
+For Mac, press CTRL-Shift-K.

 Windows Power Toys